-User of the Composite Product in Phase 7.
-End-consumer
+End-consumer User of the Composite Product in Phase 7.

-Exceptions interrupts Non-maskable interrupt of program execution starting from fixed (depending on exception source)

-addressees and enabling the System Mode.
-The source of exceptions are: hardware breakpoints, single fault injection detection, illegal instructions, stack overflow, unauthorised system calls, User Mode execution of RETI instruction and .
+Exceptions interrupts Non-maskable interrupt of program execution starting from fixed (depending on exception source) addressees and enabling the System Mode.
+The source of exceptions are: hardware breakpoints, single fault injection detection, illegal instructions, stack overflow, unauthorized system calls, User Mode execution of RETI instruction and .

-FabKev Area A memory area in the EEPROM that contains data that is programmed during testing by the IC Manufacturer.
+FabKey Area A memory area in the EEPROM that contains data that is programmed during testing by the IC Manufacturer.
 The amount of data and the type of information can be selected by the customer.

-IC Dedicated Software IC proprietary software embedded in a Security IC
+IC Dedicated Software IC proprietary software embedded in a Security IC which is used to test the TOE before TOE Delivery but which does not provide any functionality thereafter.

 (also known as IC firmware) and developed by the IC Developer.
-Such software is required for testing purpose (IC Dedicated Test Software) but may provide additional services to facilitate usage of the hardware and/or to provide additional services (IC Dedicated which is used to test the TOE before TOE Delivery but which does not provide any functionality thereafter.
-That part of the IC Dedicated Software (refer to above)
+Such software is required for testing purpose (IC Dedicated Test Software) but may provide additional services to facilitate usage of the hardware and/or to provide additional services (IC Dedicated which provides functions after TOE Delivery.
+The usage of parts of the IC Dedicated Software might be restricted to certain phases.